 We’re focusing on expanding our retail presence online and off.
 We have plans to launch our own e-commerce site by the end of summer and expand to additional online and brick-and-mortar retailers.
 Otherwise, we have a fantastic retail/charity partnership coming down the pipeline, but that’s all I can say about that at the moment!
 Stay tuned!

-You can find Fritz & Fräulein’s textile goods on our Brooklyn Makers Shop.
+Find Fritz & Fräulein’s sustainable textile goods on their Etsy Shop.